From 1999 to 2017, the EXD Biennale by experimentadesign marked an era.

 Words: Soraia Martins Photography: Ricardo Gonçalves

-2017 was the end of the EXD Biennale as we know it, without prejudice to the association that allowed it to come to life, experimentadesign.
-In the face of such a bold final step for this incredible project, we sat and chatted with Guta Moura Guedes, one of its mentors and masterminds since 1999.
+2017 was the end of the EXD Biennale as we know it, but experimentadesign was left untouched.
+In the face of such a bold final step for this project, we sat and chatted with Guta Moura Guedes, one of its mentors and masterminds since 1999.

 Ending when maturity strikes: how do you see these 18 years of Biennale?

 I’m extremely proud of what we accomplished.
 Nine editions, a total o 1,135,107 visitors, 1,833 participants, Portuguese and foreign, that involved 48 countries in entirely original projects.